richardsondx/checkmate/README.md

 AI-powered specs verification that block bad code, see through hallucination, and prevent AI from breaking your code.

-CheckMate is an AI Test Driven Development tool that challenges AI’s overconfidence with a  logical reasoning verification process using LLM.
+CheckMate is an AI Test Driven Development tool that challenges AI's overconfidence with a logical reasoning verification process using LLM.

 It's built with Cursor AI in mind.